thenexthub/Codira/docs/HowToUpdateDebugInfo.md

-# How to update Debug Info in the Swift Compiler
+# How to update Debug Info in the Codira Compiler

 ## Introduction

 This document describes how debug info works at the SIL level and how to correctly update debug info in SIL optimization passes.
-This document is inspired by its LLVM analog, [How to Update Debug Info: A Guide for LLVM Pass Authors](https://llvm.org/docs/HowToUpdateDebugInfo.html), which is recommended reading, since all of the concepts discussed there also apply to SIL.
+This document is inspired by its LLVM analog, [How to Update Debug Info: A Guide for LLVM Pass Authors](https://toolchain.org/docs/HowToUpdateDebugInfo.html), which is recommended reading, since all of the concepts discussed there also apply to SIL.

 ## Source Locations